ESTJ Personality Type – Myers Briggs/Jung Personality Types ESTJ

 What is it like to be an ESTJ?

-Jackie is my partner and we have been together for about 5 years.
+My partner and I have been together for about 5 years.
 The first part of this is very difficult.
-She is capable of being an extreme introvert as well as an extreme extrovert – and it is very difficult to pin-point what she is going to be in any situation.
+J is capable of being an extreme introvert as well as an extreme extrovert – and it is very difficult to pin-point what she is going to be in any situation.

 I am always amazed whenever we walk down a local street about how many people know her and will stop for a chat.
 Yet, sometimes when we go out, she will barely say a word and keep herself very internally focussed.